dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/4-lint-on-push.md

 │   │   └── lint_on_push.yml
 ```

-To define the job for our action, let’s add a new file named `lint_on_push.yml` under the `workflows` folder.
-This file is how we tell the GitHub runner what to execute when the job is triggered.

-Below I touch on the important pieces for running a dbt Cloud job, but if you want a full run-down of all the components of this YAML file checkout [this GitHub article](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#understanding-the-workflow-file) on actions.

 **Key pieces:**

-- `on:` - this is used to filter when the pipeline is run.
-In this example we’re running it on every push except for pushes to branches named `main`.
-For more filters, checkout [GitHub’s docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+- `on:` defines when the pipeline is run.
+This workflow will run whenever code is pushed to any branch except `main`.
+For other trigger options, check out [GitHub’s docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 - `runs-on: ubuntu-latest` - this defines the operating system we’re using to run the job
-- `uses:` - remember the virtual servers we coved in the background section?
-They’re just empty operating systems, so there are two pieces of setup that are needed in order to access the code in your repo, and setup Python correctly on the virtual server.
-These two actions are called from other repos in GitHub to provide those services.
-For more information on them, checkout their repos: [actions/checkout](https://github.com/actions/checkout#checkout-v3) and [actions/setup-python](https://github.com/actions/setup-python#setup-python-v3).
-- `run:` - this is how we’re telling the GitHub runner to execute the Python script we defined above.
+- `uses:` - When the Ubuntu server is created, it is completely empty. [`checkout`](https://github.com/actions/checkout#checkout-v3) and [`setup-python`](https://github.com/actions/setup-python#setup-python-v3) are public GitHub Actions which enable the server to access the code in your repo, and set up Python correctly.
+- `run:` - these steps are run at the command line, as though you typed them at a prompt yourself.
+This will install sqlfluff and lint the project.
+Be sure to set the correct `--dialect` for your project.

+For a full breakdown of the properties in a workflow file, see [Understanding the workflow file](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#understanding-the-workflow-file) on GitHub's website.

 ```yaml
 name: lint dbt project on push